openiddict/openiddict-documentation/guides/getting-started/creating-your-own-server-instance.md

   ```

   - **Create your own authorization controller:**
+  > [!NOTE]
-    Implementing a custom authorization controller is required to allow OpenIddict to create tokens based on the identities and claims you provide.
+  > Implementing a custom authorization controller is required to allow OpenIddict to create tokens based on the identities and claims you provide.

   Here's an example for the client credentials grant:

   ```csharp
   public class AuthorizationController : Controller